 Preliminary notes about the plants.
 Native Status: Some of the plants obtained by Eloise Butler in the early years of the Garden were not native to Minnesota or if native, may have been difficult to establish in the Garden.
 Most of these are no longer present.
 Martha Crone was somewhat more selective of native plant material, but also brought in many species not native to the State, and many of her imports have not survived either.
 The plants illustrated here, so one can see what they looked like, are mostly of the class no longer extant in the Garden.
 Species still extant at the time of Martha Crone's 1951 census are marked "(M.C.)".
 As for plants mentioned here that are still present in the Garden today, there may have been numerous re-plantings, and most have a web link to a detailed information/photo page, or, if not, are noted as being present in the Garden today - these are not illustrated in this article.
 Botanical classification: Over the years Botanists have reclassified many plants from the classifications in use at the time Eloise Butler wrote her Garden Log or when Martha Crone prepared her census.
-I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America, and the Annotated Checklist of the Vascular Flora of Minnesota.
+I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America and the Checklist of the Vascular Flora of Minnesota from the University of Minnesota Herbarium.

 Beginning with the spring of 1910 and for all the following years, Eloise Butler would remain in the city to be near her Garden.
 This year, and after she had retired from teaching in 1911, her summer trips back east to visit her sister Cora would now be restricted to the winter months.
-March 1910 was the warmest March in all local history down to the present day, allowing Garden activities to start early.
+March 1910 was the warmest March in all local history down to the present day, (as of 2020) allowing Garden activities to start early.